Yelp/paasta/docs/source/yelpsoa_configs.rst

     * **WARNING**: A PORT variable is provided to the docker image, but it represents the EXTERNAL port, not the internal one.
 The internal service MUST listen on 8888, so this PORT variable confuses some service stacks that are listening for this variable.
 Such services MUST overwrite this environment variable to function. (``PORT=8888 ./uwisgi.py```) We tried to work around this, see `PAASTA-267 <https://jira.yelpcorp.com/browse/PAASTA-267>`_.

+Many of these keys are passed directly to Marathon.
+Their docs aren't super clear about all these but start there: https://mesosphere.github.io/marathon/docs/rest-api.html

 smartstack.yaml
 ---------------